obonaventure/cnp3/book/transport/tcp.rst

 .. index:: TCP Connection establishment, TCP SYN, TCP SYN+ACK

 A TCP connection is established by using a three-way handshake.
 The connection establishment phase uses the `sequence number`, the `acknowledgment number` and the `SYN` flag.
-When a TCP connection is established, the two communicating hosts negotiate the initial sequence number used on both directions of the connection.
-For this, each TCP entity maintains a 32 bits counter that is supposed to be incremented by one at least every 4 microseconds and after each connection establishment [#ftcpclock]_.
+When a TCP connection is established, the two communicating hosts negotiate the initial sequence number to be used in both directions of the connection.
+For this, each TCP entity maintains a 32 bits counter, which is supposed to be incremented by one at least every 4 microseconds and after each connection establishment [#ftcpclock]_.
 When a client host wants to open a TCP connection with a server host, it creates a TCP segment with :

  - the `SYN` flag set
  - the `sequence number` set to the current value of the 32 bits counter of the client host's TCP entity

+.. comment:: i think there is a mistake in the second bullet below, should it not say "sever host" instead of "client host" for the sequence number of the syn+ack segment?

 Upon reception of this segment (which is often called a `SYN segment`), the server host replies with a segment containing :